Arkhangelsk: Founding and further development

-In 1584, Ivan ordered the founding of New Kholmogory (which would later be renamed after the nearby Archangel Michael Monastery).
-At the time access to the Baltic Sea was still mostly controlled by Sweden, so while Arkhangelsk was icebound in winter, it remained Moscow's almost sole link to the sea-trade.
-Local inhabitants, called Pomors, were the first to explore trade routes to Northern Siberia as far as the trans-Urals city of Mangazeya and beyond.
-In December 1613, during the Time of Troubles, Arkhangelsk was besieged by Polish-Lithuanian marauders commanded by Stanislaw Jasinski (Lisowczyks), who failed to capture the fortified town.
-In 1619, and again in 1637, fires broke out, and the entire city burned down.
+In 1584, Ivan IV ordered the founding of New Kholmogory (which was later renamed after the nearby Archangel Michael Monastery).
+At the time, access to the Baltic Sea was still largely controlled by Sweden, so although Arkhangelsk was icebound in winter, it remained Muscovy's principal outlet for maritime trade.
+Local inhabitants, known as Pomors, were among the first to explore trade routes to northern Siberia, reaching the trans-Ural town of Mangazeya and beyond.
+During the Time of Troubles, in December 1613, Arkhangelsk was besieged by Polish–Lithuanian Lisowczycy under Stanisław Jasinski, but the attackers failed to capture the fortified town.
+Major fires devastated Arkhangelsk in 1619 and again in 1637, destroying most of the wooden town.

 In 1693, Peter the Great ordered the creation of a state shipyard in Arkhangelsk.
 A year later the ships Svyatoye Prorochestvo (Holy Prophecy), Apostol Pavel (Apostle Paul), and the yacht Svyatoy Pyotr (Saint Peter) were sailing in the White Sea.
 However, he also realized that Arkhangelsk would always be limited as a port due to the five months of ice cover, and after a successful campaign against Swedish armies in the Baltic area, he founded Saint Petersburg in May 1703.
 Nonetheless, Arkhangelsk continued to be an important naval base and maritime centre in the Russian north.